tjcsl/gitbook/services/signage/setup.md

 5. At the boot screen, select the USB as the boot device
    * If you can't boot, [Google](https://bing.com) what went wrong.
 6. Follow the on-screen prompts to install Ubuntu Server LTS
-   * Try to install as little extra features as possible
+   * Try to install as few extra features as possible
    * Set the username/password as user/user for easy installing later on.
      * We will change the password later on, don't worry